Mental Health and T1D

-When reaching out to others for support when feeling stressed by the challenges of managing T1D, it is important that the people you look to for support provide encouragement, rather than criticism or judgement.
+Resilience is associated with strong social support.
+When reaching out to others for support when feeling stressed by the challenges of managing T1D, it is important that the people you look to for support provide encouragement, rather than criticism or judgment.

 Here are a few examples of critical versus supportive language.
 If you find that your friends and loved ones often make comments that resemble the phrases on the left, you may want to try and discuss positive reinforcement by sharing these examples with them.